 SYNOPSIS: In the dilapidated shell of what once was a grand manor, a paranoid, maniacal, messianic Father desperately tries to maintain his fledgling power--both in his assigned geographical "quadrant" and in his own home.
 While sending his two older sons on mercenary missions in the "neighborhood," futilely exercising his authority over his sex-starved wife and rebellious maid, and preparing his youngest son to take over the household, he claims to take his orders from the mysterious, unseen "people in the attic."

-Attic People is both a dark, macabre, absurdist comedy and a biting political allegory--urgently timely and gracefully timeless.
+Attic People is both a dark, macabre, absurdist comedy and a biting political allegory--urgently topical and gracefully timeless.

 "Brilliant...few are addressing themes like this today."